Xliff/p6-GtkLipsum/README.md

 ![Screenshot](/Ipsum_Screenshot.png)

-This port is currently limited to the english language.
+This port is currently limited to the English language.
 Translators welcome.